Miķelis Valters: Political activism

 In 1900, along with his associates Ernests Rolavs and Emīls Skubiķis, he founded Vakareiropas latviešu sociāldemokrātu savienība (the Western European Latvian Social-Democratic Union).
 From 1903 through 1904, Valters published the Union's newspaper, "Proletārietis" (The Proletarian).

 Valters returned to Latvia during the 1905 Revolution to become the editor of the journal "Revolucionārā Baltija" (Revolutionary Baltics).
 Contrary to socialist revolutionary parties in Russia, Valters, Rolavs and Skubiķis lead the party wing which pushed national interests to the forefront, with proletarian-related interests relegated to a secondary role.

 In 1906, Valters fled into exile through Finland back to Switzerland, then on to London.
 Along with his revolutionary oriented activities, he also busied himself with writing, publishing several collections of poetry: "Tantris" (1908), "Ēnas uz akmeņiem" (1910, Shadows on Stones) and "Mūžība" (1914, Eternity).

-After the February Revolution, he returned to Latvia in May of 1917 and was elected to the Vidzeme Land COuncil, and was one of the founders of the Latvian Farmers' Union (LZS).
-At this time, he cut himself off from the social-democrats and formed a closed friendship with Kārlis Ulmanis.
+After the February Revolution, he returned to Latvia in May 1917 and was elected to the Vidzeme Land Council and was one of the founders of the Latvian Farmers' Union (LZS).
+At this time, he cut himself off from the social-democrats and formed a close friendship with Kārlis Ulmanis.
 (According to legend, he was the only Latvian politician who, after the Ulmanis coup, had the temerity to address Ulmanis as "Tu", the familiar "you.")
 During the German occupation (after WWI, during the War of Independence), Valters was one of the organizers and leaders of the Democratic Bloc in Rīga.
-On October 19, 1918m Valters and Esvards Traubergs submitted their petition to Germany's Chancellor Maximilian, requesting he support the aspirations to achieve independence for their nation.
+On October 19, 1918, Valters and Esvards Traubergs submitted their petition to Germany's Chancellor Maximilian, requesting he support the aspirations to achieve independence for their nation.

 Shortly thereafter, in November 1918, Valters was one of the founders and members of the People's Council, and participated in the proclamation of the Latvian State on November 18, 1918.
-After the establishment of the Latvian Provisional Council he was appointed the first Minister of the Interior of the Republic of Latvia.
+After the establishment of the Latvian Provisional Council, he was appointed the first Minister of the Interior of the Republic of Latvia.
 He also became co-publisher of the newspaper "Latvijas Sargs" (Latvia's Guardian) (1919—1922).

-During the German's April putsch (1919), Valters was briefly arrested on April 16th.
+During the German's April putsch (1919), Valters was briefly arrested on April 16.